 She has been an author and editor for the ELT Division of Oxford University Press since 2012.
 During this time, her work has included writing for their online testing system and the recent ‘Navigate’ course book, as well as preparing CEFR mapping documents for publications such as ‘New Headway’.

 Julia loves travelling to new countries to learn about their culture and language.
 She also has a keen appreciation of the beauty of nature and enjoys spending time outdoors.

-Keith Ibsen is an English language teacher and has been teaching at St Clare’s since 2014.
+Keith Ibsen is currently the Programme coordinator of the University Foundation course and Director of Studies of the English language courses.
+He has been teaching since 1996 and taught in many schools and colleges in Spain and Japan before joining St Clare’s in 2014.
 He studied Modern Languages at the University of Westminster, which included a year studying in Mexico.
 As well as teaching he has worked as a restaurant manager, waiter, barman and lifeguard.
-After university he completed his TEFL qualification in 1996 and taught in Spain and Japan before returning to his hometown of Oxford.
-Since arriving at St Clare’s he has been working towards his DELTA certification.
-He is currently teaching on the University Foundation course and English language courses.
+Since returning to his hometown of Oxford and arriving at St Clare’s he has completed his DELTA certification.
 He is a keen traveller who has spent time in several countries over five continents.
 He is also interested in accents and languages, and as well as English he speaks Spanish and Japanese.
 In his spare time he plays too many board games, watches too many movies and drinks too much coffee.